Sampling quantum states with inequality constraints

-In the three-qubit example shown in Fig.~\ref{fig:34qbbkref}(a), we find it sufficient to have $N_\tau=300$ intermediate steps when the initial sample is drawn from an appropriate Wishart distribution, as the content barely changes by increasing $N_\tau$ further.
-When $N_\tau=100$, the Dirichlet distribution centered at the peak of $f(\rho)$ performs the best and the uniform distribution performs the poorest.
+In the three-qubit example shown in \figref{34qbbkref}(a), we find it sufficient to have ${N_\tau=300}$ intermediate steps when the initial sample is drawn from an appropriate Wishart distribution, as the content barely changes by increasing $N_\tau$ further.
+When ${N_\tau=100}$, the Dirichlet distribution centered at the peak of $f(\rho)$ performs the best and the uniform distribution performs the poorest.
 Their difference becomes less and less noticeable with increasing number of distribution steps.
-For example, no significant difference of their performance is shown when $N_\tau=150$.
+For example, no significant difference of their performance is shown when ${N_\tau=150}$.
 Thus, it is evident that the SCMC algorithm tolerates flexibility in the choice of the initial reference distribution, although a reference distribution that better resembles the target can offer faster convergence.

-Figure~\ref{fig:34qbbkref}(b) shows the content of the four-qubit samples generated starting from either a Wishart distribution or a uniform distribution.
+\figref{34qbbkref}(b) shows the content of the four-qubit samples generated starting from either a Wishart distribution or a uniform distribution.
 The Dirichlet distribution is impractical to use here because the random walk into the physical space---a tiny subspace within the 255-dimensional probability simplex---is extremely inefficient.
 For the same number of sample points, the Wishart distribution might appear to provide faster convergence than the uniform distribution in terms of $N_\tau$.
 However, the overall performance using the uniform distribution is practically better.
-This is because the computation time per sample point is about three to four times faster using the uniform distribution than for the Wishart distribution.
-A larger sample size helps not only to reduce the statistical error in evaluating sample average quantities like the content, it also makes the random walk, which is set to propagate along the direction given by the covariance matrix of the current sample, more efficient \cite{fn3}.
-As a result, the time cost for using the Wishart distribution with $\{N_s=3\times10^4, N_\tau=3500\}$ is about the same as using the uniform distribution with $\{N_s=10^5, N_\tau=3500\}$ but the latter converges better, as is visible in Fig.~\ref{fig:34qbbkref}(b).
+This is because the computation per sample point is about three to four times faster when using the uniform distribution than for the Wishart distribution.
+A larger sample size helps not only to reduce the statistical error in evaluating sample average quantities like the content, it also makes the random walk, which is set to propagate along the direction given by the covariance matrix of the current sample, more efficient.\footnote{ The covariance matrix is more accurately estimated when the sample is larger.} As a result, the time cost for using the Wishart distribution with $\{N_s=3\times10^4, N_\tau=3500\}$ is about the same as using the uniform distribution with $\{N_s=10^5, N_\tau=3500\}$ but the latter converges better, as is visible in \figref{34qbbkref}(b).